 9. Determine How to Market Your App

-There are a million apps.
-Knowing your target audience and developing a marketing strategy will be key to ensuring your app gets noticed and adopted.
+There are millions of apps in the app stores.
+Knowing your target audience and developing a marketing strategy is key to making sure yours gets noticed and adopted.

 Part 2: Four Ways to Develop an App then Test Your App Idea for Free